-Due to potential Ontario health guidelines regarding COVID-19, times, rooms, and delivery method may be subject to change.
+Due to potential Ontario health guidelines regarding COVID-19, times, rooms, and delivery method may be subject to change as the situation changes.
 Screenings and/or seminars may be online.

 Master of Arts Core Courses

-FALL: Tuesdays 9-11 (in person), 2 hours of asynchronous screenings online
+FALL: Tuesdays 9-11 (online synchronous), 2 hours of asynchronous screenings online

 Organized around a series of issues that have incited ongoing discussion and debate among scholars, cultural critics, and filmmakers, this course takes a topical approach to the study of film theory.
 In the process it both revisits some of the most canonical texts in the field and attends to more recent attempts to think through our contemporary moment, when digitality and transnationalism are radically changing the nature of film as well as the manner in which it is produced, distributed, exhibited, and viewed.
 Among those issues to be discussed are medium specificity, spectatorship, narrativity, affect, and the relationship between aesthetics, economics, and politics.

 WINTER: Tuesdays 10-12, Wednesdays 10-12 (may move online)